 - Real-t activities, such as softphone calls and Web conferences.

 - Hosted recording applications, such as dictation programs.

 Digital dictation support is available with Citrix Workspace app for Mac.

 You can select whether to use microphones attached to your user device in sessions by choosing one of the following options from the Mic & Webcam tab in Citrix Workspace app for Mac > Preferences:

 - Ask me each t

-If you select Ask me each t, a dialog box appears each t you connect to a hosted application or desktop asking whether or not you want to use your microphone in that session.
+If you select Ask me each t, a dialog box appears each time you connect to a hosted application or desktop asking whether you want to use your microphone in that session.